 This recipe came from a visit to the Sauza Tequila Distillery in Mexico.
 The bartender at Sauza rimmed the glass with Tajin Seasoning, which is an excellent choice.
 It's not as hot as straight chili powder, but a blend that has a zesty taste with a hint of citrus.
 The company does make a habanero version if you want an extra kick as well as a rimmer that's designed specifically for cocktails like this.

 Gather the ingredients.

-In a blender, combine the ice, tequila, orange liqueur, tamarind nectar, and simple syrup.
+In a blender, combine tequila, orange liqueur, tamarind nectar, simple syrup, and crushed ice.

 - Tamarind paste or puree can be used as a substitute for the nectar, though you might want to add a little more simple syrup to sweeten it up.
 You can make your own tamarind paste or buy it at many grocers.
 There is a brick-like version of the paste that might be more difficult to deal with in a cocktail and is best reserved for food.
 Instead, look for jars of paste or "concentrate."

 - Cinnamon sugar is another great rimming option for tamarind drinks.
 Simply mix 3 parts sugar with 1 part ground cinnamon until it's a uniform color.

 - Build on the flavor of this cocktail by blending up a tamarind-pineapple margarita.